-Thus Customer experience has become very important for all brands for customer retention, to build customer loyalty, to develop competitive advantage and a host of other benefits.
+Thus Customer experience has become very important for all brands for customer retention, building customer loyalty, developing competitive advantage, and a host of other benefits.

-Casper, a small startup sells mattresses and sleep-related items, as well as hosting a one-year conference on sleeping in just 40 minutes.
-Casper’s sleep specialists developed the Insomnobot3000 chatbot specially for people who have trouble sleeping (insomnias).
+Casper, a small startup that sells mattresses and sleep-related items, as well as hosting a one-year conference on sleeping in just 40 minutes.
+Casper’s sleep specialists developed the Insomnobot3000 chatbot, especially for people who have trouble sleeping (insomnias).

 How did Insomnobot3000 function?
 The chatbot was available for customers between 11 pm and 5 am, and anyone who wanted to chat had to just text Insomnobot3000 from their smartphone.
 The chatbot kept company by giving some advice and also initiating an interesting conversation.
 This provided an excellent customer experience for Casper customers.

 An outstanding customer experience is indispensable for the continued growth of a business.
 When customers are happy and pleased with the interactions they have with your business, it leads to a positive customer experience which thereby promotes customer loyalty, repeat customers, retains customers, and encourages brand advocacy.

 What Is The Difference Between Customer Experience And Customer Service?